WebAssembly/exception-handling/proposals/exception-handling/pre-legacy/Exceptions-v2.md

 This V2 proposal was developed from [Level 1 Proposal](Exceptions-v2-Level-1.md)
-and supercedes [V1 proposal](Exceptions-v1.md).
+and supersedes [V1 proposal](Exceptions-v1.md).
 We decided to adopt this proposal in [Oct 2018 CG meeting](https://github.com/WebAssembly/meetings/blob/main/main/2018/TPAC.md#exception-handling-ben-titzer), recognizing the need for a first-class exception type, based on the reasoning that it is more expressive and also more extendible to other kinds of events.

-This proposal was active from Oct 2018 to Sep 2020 and superceded by [V3 proposal](https://github.com/WebAssembly/exception-handling/blob/main/proposals/exception-handling/legacy/Exceptions.md).
+This proposal was active from Oct 2018 to Sep 2020 and superseded by [V3 proposal](https://github.com/WebAssembly/exception-handling/blob/main/proposals/exception-handling/legacy/Exceptions.md).

 ---